dnlup/doc/README.md

 ##### Enable/disable metrics collection

-You can disable metrics you don't need.
+You can disable the metrics that you don't need.

 ```js
 const doc = require('@dnlup/doc')